DataBiosphere/hca-import-validation/README.md

 ```

 ## PRs
 Once you have tested locally, built and pushed to TestPyPi successfully, you can submit a PR.
-Current reviewers are aherbst-broad and danielsotihros
+Current reviewers are `aherbst-broad` and `danielsotirhos`.

 ## Building and publishing